-Notes: The top panel plots the total income share of the top 10% income households of all birth cohorts over time.
-The bottom panel plots the total income share of all birth cohorts for which the median household is between 45 and 64 years old.
+Note: The left panel plots the total income share of the top 10% income households of all birth cohorts over time.
+The right panel plots the total income share of all birth cohorts for which the median household is between 45 and 64 years old.